jonxsong/DSC180A-Capstone/README.md

 # DSC180A-Capstone
-Please refer over to notebooks/CHECKPOINT_TWO.ipynb for the Checkpoint #2 Report submission.
+Please refer over to notebooks/FINAL_NOTEBOOK.ipynb for the Final Report + Code submission.
 The notebook should contain all necessary explorations of data.

-Please refer over to intel_loaded_drivers_input folder for the input library, .h, and .c files for the Checkpoint #2 Code submission.
+For graphs produced from running our main script, run.py, please refer over to "data/out"

 ### Responsibilities: